Better-tomorrow/SIADS643_Assignment1/README.md

 ### Prerequisites

-You need to have Python installed on your machine.
+Clone the github repository https://github.com/Better-tomorrow/SIADS643_Assignment1.git You need to have Python installed on your machine.
 This project uses the following Python libraries:

 - numpy
 - pandas